What to do! What to do!

 In 2012 I turned 50!
 Hard to believe I know, but it is true.
 Surprisingly, I didn’t have any trepidation about reaching this milestone; instead I embraced it and wanted to find ways to celebrate this century mark.

-So I made lists of what I had done, what I was doing and what I hoped to do.
-I had partnered with a wonderful man and raised two beautiful daughters.
-I was currently taking a work tour through Texas with Mr. Wonderful, enjoying the thrill of becoming a grandmother (Mimi) to heart stealing kiddos and was blessed with the title “caregiver” to my mom, with my dad soon to follow.
-That’s when the list hit a wall…what did I hope to do or accomplish during the second century?
+So I started making lists of what I had done, what I was doing and what I hoped to do.
+I had a solid partnership with a wonderful man and together we had raised two beautiful daughters.
+From 2008 to 2013 we had embarked on a working tour of Texas and I was enjoying the thrill of becoming a Mimi to heart stealing baby grands.
+Towards the end of that tour I was blessed to be called “caregiver” to my parents.
+As I stepped into those milestones in life, I began to look at the list of my identity and wonder where I was headed.

 Have you ever been asked the question, “What do you want to do when you grow up?”
-I suddenly realized that is exactly where I was…a stunned 50 yr. old with NO idea!
-I had jokingly referred to myself as a retired stay-at-home-mom, but when faced with that in the light of my so called list my exuberance quickly faded.
+I suddenly realized that is exactly where I was…a stunned 50+ yr. old with NO idea!
+Often times I had jokingly referred to myself as a retired stay-at-home-mom, but when faced with that in the light of my so called list, my exuberance quickly faded.
 I mean really… What did I want to do?

-cook, mom, creative, grouch, funny, friend, confidante, sensitive, loved, hated, acquaintance, introvert and extrovert (depending on who you talk to…friend or family, I personally think I am an in-extrovert: a combination of the two), grandmother, etc, etc. Of course that is just a sampling.
-I’m not really going to give you the descriptive words I don’t like.
+cook, mom, creative, grouch, funny, friend, confidante, sensitive, loved, hated, acquaintance, introvert, extrovert, and grandmother, etc, etc. Of course that is just a sampling.
+I’m not really going to give you the descriptive words I don’t like!